Kronborg Castle - Hamlets Castle

 World Heritage List

-The longest hall in Europe
+The Knights Hall - The longest Hall in Europe

-At the North Wing of the Castle is the great Ballroom or Knights' Hall at Kronborg Castle that is almost 63 meters long and the longest hall in Europe.
+At the North Wing of the Castle is the Great Ballroom or Knights Hall at Kronborg Castle from 1582.
+The Hall is almost 63 meters long - and the longest hall in Europe.
 The floor is decorated with Swedish marble.
-The big renaissance door on the left leads to the Queens private chambers.
+The big renaissance door on the right leads to the Queens private chambers.
+The walls are decorated with a series of large historical paintings - from 1618 and 1631.

-The chapel at Kronborg Castle
+The Chapel at Kronborg Castle - 1582

-Holder Danske - The Legend of Kronborg
+olger Danske - The Legend of Kronborg

 The private royal rooms

-"Holger the Dane"
+"Holger the Dane" - Legendary National Hero

 The former Royal Castle Kronborg

-To Be - or not to Be!
+To be - or not to be - that’s certainly

 Return previous